 The right WordPress theme

-These are real meta themes, so they allow almost every conceivable layout option, they have an enormous selection of stylish layouts and are optimized for performance from the ground up.
+These are real meta themes, so they allow almost every conceivable layout option, they have an enormous selection of stylish layouts and are optimised for performance from the ground up.
 Most of these WordPress themes can be combined with other page builders such as Elementor.
 Some have their own page builder.

-Optimize images and other elements
+Optimise images and other elements

 The vast majority of websites use images.
 Larger images often look better, but also increase loading times.
 Smaller is better, but regardless, there are a lot of tips to keep in mind: